Jaffer-sadiq/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab02_Model_App.md

 You have created and configured your first model-driven app.

 > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:

-> - Hit the Validate button for the corresponding task.
-If you receive a success message, you can proceed to the next task.
+   - If you receive a success message, you can proceed to the next task.
-> - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
-> - If you need any assistance, please contact us at labs-support@spektrasystems.com.
-We are available 24/7 to help
+   - If you need any assistance, please contact us at cloudlabs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 <validation step="cc68b724-6189-4c55-8c93-0de56b3c08d2" />